Griffith-ventilator/ventil-8/README.md

 # ventil-8

-### Open-source ventilator project developed by Griffith
+### Open-source ventilation assistance device project developed by Griffith

 For distribution and use anywhere.